into your inbox

-December 7, 1987: the day Ivan Lendl won the Masters Cup for the fifth time
+December 7, 1987: The day Ivan Lendl won the Masters Grand Prix for the fifth time

 Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
 Today, we go back to 1987 to witness how Ivan Lendl set a new record by clinching a fifth title at the Masters Grand Prix, a record which would remain unbroken for 24 years

 On this day, December 7, 1987, Ivan Lendl ended the best season of his career by destroying Mats Wilander in the final of the Masters Grand Prix (now known as the ATP Finals) 6-2, 6-2, 6-3.
 The Czech, brimming with confidence, had already defeated the Swede in the finals of both Roland-Garros (7-5, 6-2, 3-6, 7-6) and the US Open (6-7, 6-0, 7-6, 6-4).
 It was his fifth title at the Masters Grand Prix, a record at the time, which would only be beaten 24 years later, in 2011, by Roger Federer.